On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Monodromy of Heun and Darboux Operators

-Before applying the lemma to the Heun equation~\eqref{eqn:Heun}, we note that---except for particular choices of parameters---the representation of $G$ on $\Comp^2$ \emph{cannot} be reducible.
-Indeed, suppose it is reducible, and suppose $u\in\Comp^2$ is a shared eigenvector of all $g\in G$.
-Fix local monodromy matrices $P$, $Q$, and $R$ about $z=0$, $1$, and $a$, respectively.
-On one hand, the expressions~\eqref{eq:localexp_heun} show that the eigenvalue of $PQR$ associated with $u$ must be $e^{2\pi i\alpha}$, without loss of generality.
-On the other, we know that the eigenvalue of $P$ associated with $u$ must be either $1$ or $e^{2\pi i\gamma}$, and similarly with $Q$ and $R$; multiplying these matrices together, we see that the representation can \emph{only} be reducible if
+Before applying Theorem~\ref{thm:verygeneral} to the Heun equation~\eqref{eq:Heun}, we note that---except for particular choices of parameters---the representation of $G$ on $\CC^2$ is necessarily irreducible in this case.
+Indeed, suppose it is reducible, and suppose $u\in\CC^2$ is a shared eigenvector of all matrices $g\in G$.
+Fix local monodromy matrices $P$, $Q$, and $R$ about $x=0$, $1$, and $a$, respectively.
+On one hand, the expressions~\eqref{eq:localexp_heun} show that the eigenvalue of $PQR$ associated with $u$ must be either $e^{2\pi i\alpha}$ or $e^{2\pi i\beta}$.
+On the other hand, we know that the eigenvalue of $P$ associated with $u$ must be either $1$ or $e^{2\pi i\gamma}$, and similarly with $Q$ and $R$; multiplying these matrices together and recalling that $\gamma+\delta+\eps=1+\alpha+\beta$, we see that the representation can {only} be reducible if

-In particular, this criterion ensures that the representation is irreducible in the Lam\'e case~\eqref{eqn:lameAlgebraic} with $A=1/4$, where $\gamma=\delta=\eps=1/2$ and $\alpha=\beta=1/4$; in this case, our argument reduces to one of Beukers~\cite{beukers2007unitary}.
-It similarly ensures irreducibility if $\alpha,\beta\notin\Real$.
+In particular, this criterion ensures that the representation is irreducible in the Lam\'e case~\eqref{eq:lameAlgebraic} with $A=1/4$, where $\gamma=\delta=\eps=1/2$ and $\alpha=\beta=1/4$; in this case, the above argument reduces to one of Beukers~\cite{beukers2007unitary}.
+It similarly ensures irreducibility if $\alpha,\beta\notin\RR$.
 In any case, we can apply Theorem~\ref{thm:verygeneral} once again: